matias-ceau/scripts/docs/scripts/citeboard.sh.md

 #### Usage

-To run the script, simply execute it from the terminal.
-You may bind it to a key combination in your window manager, such as Qtile, for faster access.
+To execute the script, run it directly from the terminal:

 ```bash
 sh /home/matias/.scripts/citeboard.sh
 ```

-Upon execution, a dmenu prompt will appear showing a list of citation references.
-Once a selection is made, a second prompt will appear to choose between "open" or "clipboard."
+Upon execution, the script will present a list of available citations (extracted from the BibTeX files) using `dmenu`.
+After selecting a citation, another prompt allows you to choose between copying the citation to the clipboard or opening the corresponding paper.

+The user should ensure that the paths to the bibliography and storage directories are correctly set in the script according to their local configuration.

 <a name="examples" />

 #### Examples

-1. Run the script:
+1. **Run the script**:
    ```bash
    sh /home/matias/.scripts/citeboard.sh
    ```

-2. Select a reference from the list presented by dmenu.
+2. **Select a citation** from the dmenu list that appears.

+3. **Choose your action**:
-3. Choose "open" to view the document or "clipboard" to copy the citation.
+   - Select "clipboard" to copy the citation.
+   - Select "open" to view the paper in Evince.

 ---